ArpadGBondor/50_Projects_In_50_Days-22_Drawing_App/README.md

 ## Udemy - 50 Projects In 50 Days - HTML, CSS & JavaScript
 ### Section 23: Day 22 - Drawing App

+Added 'mouseleave' and 'mouseenter' event listeners to fix a bug when the mouse leaves the canvas while drawing.